-Campbeltown has a rich history of whisky production.
-At one time, the area was home to some 34 distilleries but alas today there is a very different story… Just three remain: Glen Scotia, Glengyle and Springbank.
-The latter is responsible for the production of three very different malts… Springbank is a lightly peated malt which is distilled two and a half times (more on this later), Longrow, distilled twice and heavily peated and finally, Hazelburn which is three-times distilled and unpeated.
-I could spend pages discussing the merits of each of these fine whiskies but instead I’ll be focusing on the original Springbank, matured in this case for 15 years.
+Campbeltown has a rich history of whisky production with more than 30 distilleries in operation at one time.
+Today however, the picture is very different.
+Just three remain: Glen Scotia, Glengyle and Springbank.
+The latter plant is responsible for the production of three very different malts – Springbank is a lightly peated malt which is distilled two and a half times (more on this later), Longrow is heavily peated and distilled twice and Hazelburn is triple distilled and completely unpeated.
+One could write a book discussing the merits of each brand but for the purposes of this review, I’ll be covering the original and arguably the best.

-Springbank was founded in 1828 on the site of an illicit still owned by Archibald Mitchell.
-187 years and 5 generations later, the distillery chairman is one Hedley G. Wright: great, great grandson of Archibald.
-At a time when everything to do with whisky is romanticised in the extreme there is something genuinely satisfying about a distillery remaining under family ownership throughout it’s entire history.
+Springbank was founded in 1828 by Archibald Mitchell.
+187 years and 5 generations later, the distillery is run by chairman Hedley G. Wright, great, great grandson of founder Archibald.
+In a world where anything and everything around a distillery is romanticised for marketing purposes, one can’t help but be satisfied by a distillery remaining under family ownership throughout its entire lifespan.

 Springbank is also rather unique in that every part of the whisky making process is done onsite.
-Everything from malting the barley, kilning, distillation, maturation and even bottling is done on the premises, making it easily the most self-contained distillery in Scotland.
-In a time when most distilleries order their malted Barley from bulk suppliers and some others send their spirit halfway across the country to mature in centralised warehousing, it’s reassuring to see Springbank operating the old fashioned way.
+Everything from malting the barley, kilning, distillation, maturation and even bottling is done on the premises making the distillery one of the most self-contained in all of Scotland.
+When most distilleries order their malted Barley from bulk suppliers and some send their spirit off in tankers to mature halfway across the country, it’s reassuring to see that Springbank insist on the old fashioned way.

 Value: Should be around £50 – £55 and its 46%, non chill filtered and natural colour.
 Can’t complain about this level of quality for that price.